enes

 4. What personal data will we process and how do we obtain it?

-Identification data: name and surname(s), ID card or equivalent document, image, and signature (handwritten or digital).
+Identification data: name and surname, DNI or equivalent document, image and handwritten or electronic signature.

-Accounting data: income and expense control, billing data.
+Economic and financial data: income and expense control, billing data, bank details, transfers and direct debits.

 4.1.
 Customers:

-Whether the request for information is made in person, by phone, or in writing (e.g., by email), we will request and/or process identification, contact, and commercial data.
+Whether the information is requested in person, by telephone or in writing, for example by email or web forms, we shall request identification, contact and commercial data.

 4.4.
 Job Applicants: